7 Best Anti Itch Cream For Poison Ivy | Weeping Rash Relief Guide

 Poison ivy blisters are vulnerable entry points for bacteria, and this antiseptic ointment from Tea Tree Therapy is specifically designed to prevent and treat the secondary infections that can complicate healing.
 The active blend of tea tree, eucalyptus, lavender, and rose geranium oils delivers broad-spectrum antimicrobial action while imparting a cooling sensation that partially offsets the prickly heat of an active rash.

-User data confirms this ointment heals burns, bug bites, and cuts faster than plain petroleum-based salves, and several report it fading age spots with continued use.
-For poison ivy, it shines when applied to the broken, weeping blisters after the initial weeping phase has slowed, acting as a protective seal.
+The blend of tea tree, eucalyptus, and lavender oils is intended for general antiseptic use on minor skin irritations.
+For poison ivy, it can be applied to broken, weeping blisters after the initial weeping phase has slowed, acting as a protective seal against bacteria.
 The strong tea tree aroma is a distinct trade-off — some find it spa-like, others find it medicinal.

 Why it’s great

-• Natural oil base with a strong cooling effect
+• Natural oil base with a cooling effect

 Good to know